Preventing Early Academic Collapse in Medical Students

 | Evaluation Period | First academic examination block |

-The goal of the pilot is to determine whether early exposure to a structured learning architecture can support more stable academic performance during the initial phase of medical training.
+The pilot is designed to test whether early exposure to a structured learning system improves performance stability during the first academic block.

 Study Efficiency